PacoteJS/pacote/packages/bloom-search/README.md

 summaries (with only the properties declared in the `summary` option) that possibly match one or more terms in the query.

+The function matches individual words against each indexed document filter.
+You may prefix each word with the `+` operator to limit results to only those documents that probably contain that word.

-Each search term is run through the `stemmer` function to ensure terms are processed in the same way as the tokens previously added to the index's Bloom filters.
+Each search term is run through the provided `stemmer` function to ensure terms are processed in the same way as the tokens previously added to the index's Bloom filters.
 To help choose the appropriate stemming algorithm, you may pass the `search()` method an optional `language` identifier.

 #### `BloomSearch.load(index: DocumentIndex<Document, SummaryField>[]): void`